 - NPPF picture preparation requirements are the same as CPOY.

 - The 2019 NPPF Scholarship competition will OPEN in early October, 2018.

 - NPPF deadline for entries is midnight, eastern time, December 1, 2018.

 - Seniors and last-year graduate students are now eligible to enter if they will not have graduated until the end of spring semester 2019.

 - Awards will be announced during the 2019 spring semester.

-We offer eight $2,000 scholarships and details of those scholarships are here.
+We offer nine $2,000 scholarships and details of those scholarships are here.